shreif633/rusty-sword/README.md

 A packet sniffer that uses enums to catalog the known packets

 `$ cargo run -- --mode sniffer`

+hint: use the following command to output the sniffer results to a file

+`$ cargo run -- --mode sniffer > file_name.txt`

 ## Sword Scripts
 A series of scripts used to help developing as an admin